ATacoDev/SE-320/Extreme Programming.md

      - **Update:** Game feels difficult, needs to be updated to become easier.
 If we are struggling to do it, our predicted audience will find it *impossible*

 ## Working Tests (Task 1): ✅
-- User can input a string and have it compare with an answer string from an array of potential strings
+- Art assets are created
-- Art assets are involved meaning that we can have characters on blocks
+- Drag and drop functionality works
-- Drag and drop functionality
+- Block correctly slots into the correct place and can also be removed
 ## Failed Tests (Task 1): ❌
 - Creating a bridge in which the user can build the bridge by typing out the string
 - Gameplay mechanics to show a bridge either being built or being destroyed due to correct/incorrect answers